AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 >[!CONTEXTUALHELP]
 >id="workspace_share_with_anyone_require_aec_authentication"
 >title="Require CX Enterprise authentication"
->abstract="Your organization requires that users log in to the CX Enterprise in order to use this link."
+>abstract="Your organization requires that users log in to CX Enterprise in order to use this link."

 You can grant [read-only access](/help/analyze/analysis-workspace/curate-share/view-only-projects.md) to Analysis Workspace projects to people who don't have access to Adobe Analytics.
 This can include: